This post contains affiliate links.

 Extending oils in this way enables companies to make higher profits from both the cheaper oils and the expensive ones.

 It is these two quirks that make the blotter test less than 100% accurate.

-That being said, the blotter test is still a reasonably accurate test for spotting the purity of high-quality essential oils.
+That being said, the blotter test is still a good and reasonably accurate test for spotting the purity of high-quality essential oils.

 Pure essential oils do not mix with water and will gently float along, whereas emulsified mixtures do not.

 Therefore, to conduct the water test, simply place a drop of oil into a bowl of water and wait for a moment.

 Any emulsifiers present will eventually seep out of the oil and leave a milky or opaque solution in the water.

 Researching an essential oil brand’s history can tell you a lot about its trustworthiness, transparency, and quality of the product.

 So when looking for high-quality essential oils ask yourself the following questions:

 - How long has the brand existed?